alephchang/vo_practice/README.md

 The evaluation tool is from [TUM tools].

-The following table shows the ATE and REP result on three sequence,including 03, 04 and 07.
+The following table shows the ATE and RPE result on three sequence,including 03, 04 and 07.

 | sequence id  | 03    | 04    | 07    |
 |--------------|-------|-------|-------|